-9 The Commission does not need to approve the "accreditation expired" decision in this circumstance.
+&lt;sup>9 The Commission does not need to approve the "accreditation expired" decision in this circumstance.

-Accreditation Decision - "Accreditation Revoked" This is an adverse decision.
-Accreditation will be revoked if the following occurs: • If the institution in which the program is located is no longer in compliance with Accreditation Eligibility Requirement 1 OR • In rare circumstances, the resolution of a complaint (see the Complaints Policy) could result in a program's accreditation being revoked.
-Accreditation Decision Report The official document sent to the program's primary contact and its chief officer as identified in writing by the institution, conveying the accreditation agency's accreditation decision following a comprehensive or focused review of a program seeking first-time or renewal accreditation.
-This report from the Commission describes the accreditation decision, based on a review of the program Self-Study Report, Peer Review Report, and Written Response to the Peer Review Report and followed by deliberation.
-It may include conditions (improvements required to maintain accreditation) and recommendations (suggestions that confirm or add to the program's ongoing improvement plans).
 Adverse Decision The three adverse accreditation decisions include Not Accredited, Accreditation Expired and Accreditation Revoked.
 Accreditation Eligibility Requirements Accreditation Eligibility Requirements are objective, baseline criteria that programs must meet in order to pursue accreditation.
 These requirements affirm that the institution in which the program is housed is in good standing, that the program meets a threshold regarding early childhood content, and that faculty have early childhood academic credentials.
 Appeal The right and process for reconsideration available to a program after an adverse accreditation decision.
 Application of Candidate Performance Data Because some assessments may be given annually while others are given each semester or on a different time schedule, the accreditation system refers to an "application" of data from a key assessment to mean data from a single time that the assessment was given.
 First-time programs submitting a single application of data may find that data for some key elements requires looking back farther in time, depending how frequently each key assessment was administered.
 For accredited programs providing two applications of data in an Interim Report or renewal Self-Study Report, the data should reflect two different time periods for which the key element was measured.
 (Data from two key assessments measuring the same key element during the same semester would not meet the requirement for two applications of data.)
 Articulation Efforts to design degree programs at different levels so that they fit together, or articulate, to facilitate candidate transfer with minimal loss of credits.
+Assessment In the NAEYC Higher Education Accreditation Standards the term "assessment" refers primarily to the methods through which early childhood professionals gain understanding of children's development and learning.
+Systematic observations and other informal and formal assessments enable candidates to appreciate children's unique qualities, to develop appropriate goals, and to plan, implement, and evaluate effective curriculum (See Standard 3).
+Secondarily, assessment here refers to the formal and informal assessments of adult candidates required for degree completion.
+In NAEYC's higher education accreditation system, certain assessments are identified as Key assessments and provide evidence that the degree program and its graduates meet the NAEYC Higher Education Accreditation Standards.